Kahvi-0/Writeups/Hack The Box/Machines/Legacy.md

  ## Exploitation

-   Since this is a Windows XP machine with SMB v1 enabled I am going to attempt to exploit eternal blue.
+   Since this is a Windows XP machine with SMB v1 enabled I am going to attempt to exploit an exploit around ms17_010 such as eternal blue.

 ### Using Metasploit